akritiko/covid19gr/README_en.md

 | Dataset              	| Reference Area 	| Author      	| Data Source                                                           	| Data Visualization                                                    	|
 |----------------------	|----------------	|-------------	|-----------------------------------------------------------------------	|-----------------------------------------------------------------------	|
 | COVID-19 Legislation 	| Greece         	| A. Kritikos 	| [COVID19.gov.gr](https://covid19.gov.gr/nomothesia-gia-ton-covid-19/) 	| [COVID19.gov.gr](https://covid19.gov.gr/nomothesia-gia-ton-covid-19/) 	|

+**Notes on the dataset**

+- In order to be fully updated about notes on the datasets, their license and the prerequisites for using or reusing them, please refer to the "Data Source" hyperlink (url) for each of the datasets.

 ### 2.8.
 Economic Datasets